Trio (Trio album): Background

-The three of them rented a house in Regente, Sage, for 600 marks.
-In the cellar was the practice room where each song on the album "Trio" was developed.
-Almost all the lyrics were written by Stephan Remmler, who took inspiration from everyday life in the house share.
+Remmler, Krawinkel, and Behrens rented a house in Regente, Sage, for 600 marks, and developed the songs that would become the album Trio in the practice room in the cellar.
+Almost all the lyrics were written by Remmler, who took inspiration from everyday life in the shared house.
 In 2008 Krawinkel described the idea behind the lyrics to the song "Los Paul" ("Go for it, Paul"), which came to him when he and Behrens were watching a football match together: